Looking for the perfect backyard accessory? Don’t miss out on this step-by-step DIY hammock swing tutorial.

 The third step in this hammock swing tutorial is to cut and tie all of the ropes for your swing.

 - 2 – 88″ pieces (bottom middle)

 - 2 – 78″ pieces (back base)

 Tie the tabs to the swing in the following order…

 Starting at the bottom, fold one length of rope in half.

-With the ends together, loop them around and through themselves to from a knot at the base of each piece.
-Use a flame to melt the ends of the rope ends.
+With the ends together, loop them around and through to form a knot at the base of each piece.
+Use a flame to melt the ends.